Understand your Project Fi bill

 You can use Group repay to send automatic payment reminders to the members in your group each month.
-Group members can accept these requests and pay you back for their part of the bill using Google Wallet.
+Group members can accept these requests and pay you back for their part of the bill using Google Pay.

 Project Fi automatically calculates the amount each member owes each month based the option you choose:

 - Individual total: The full amount of a member's part of the bill.

 - Fixed amount: Choose a specific amount.
 The amount requested will stay the same each month, even if a member's individual total is more or less.

 - No repayment: This member won't receive payment requests.

 Turn on Group repay and send payment requests to your group members: